 Coming full circle she is now studying herbalism, focusing on the belief systems, rituals, ceremonies and objects that accompany medicinal vehicles.
 Her objects, videos, photographs and social practice reflect the accompaniments of the ancient Healer, Wise/Wild Woman, Shaman, Witch.
 Cultural anthropological investigations restore and affirm this inherent power centered around the domestic space.

-Engaging with concepts of labor, gender and desire, Donna Cleary's work questions perceived boundaries between instinct and cultural construct.
-Foucault's heterotopic spaces are given a platform in her photography, video, sculpture, performances and social practice.
-In a series of transformations as RN, Mother, Artist, Herbalist, Donna has grounded her art in the liminal spaces that hover between the past and present.
+Engaging with concepts of labor, gender and desire, Donna's work questions perceived boundaries between instinct and cultural construct.
+Foucault's heterotopic spaces are given a platform in her work as she explores the liminal spaces that hover between the past and present.

 Guided by instinct and necessity, mistakes, chance, and the accidental become part of these playful explorations that hover between pathos and humor.

 I see the wise woman...
 From her shoulders, a mantle of power flows.
 A story band encircles her forehead.
 She stitches a quilt; she spins fibers into yarn; she knits; she sews; she weaves.
 She ties the threads of our lives together...